OneSourceConsult/floodlight-queuepusher/README.md

 # Floodlight QueuePusher

-This is a module to be installed within Floodlight[🔗](http://www.projectfloodlight.org/floodlight/) to facilitate the installation of Queues in Open vSwitches.
+This is a module to be installed within Floodlight[🔗](http://www.projectfloodlight.org/floodlight/) to facilitate the installation and removal of Queues in Open vSwitches.

 ## Objective